-1 1.
-Introduction
+20.1 Introduction

-2 "You will fall asleep now" might be the most common phrase used by 3 anesthesiologists before administering the hypnotic drug during everyday 4 clinical care.
-At first glance, sleep and anesthesia share several behavioral 5 signatures, including decreased arousal and movement [1].
-However, upon 6 closer inspection, both states reflect distinct entities.
-In contrast to someone 7 asleep, patients undergoing anesthesia remain unresponsive to painful stimuli.
-8 In addition, anesthesia impairs memory formation and can be detrimental to 9 cognitive functioning (especially in the elderly; [2, 3]), while sleep benefits 10 memory formation and cognition [4].
-The neural correlates of unconscious brain 11 states have fascinated scientists for decades [1, 5].
-Several scalp EEG studies 12 identified electrophysiological signatures, such as high amplitude slow waves (< 13 1.25 Hz) and delta activity (< 4 Hz) that both occur in non-rapid eye movement 14 (NREM) sleep and under deep anesthesia [6-8].
+"You will fall asleep now" might be the most common phrase used by anesthesiologists before administering the hypnotic drug during everyday clinical care.
+At first glance, sleep and anesthesia share several behavioral signatures, including decreased arousal and movement [1].
+However, upon closer inspection, both states reflect distinct entities.
+In contrast to someone asleep, patients undergoing anesthesia remain unresponsive to painful stimuli.
+In addition, anesthesia impairs memory formation and can be detrimental to cognitive functioning (especially in the elderly; [2, 3]), while sleep benefits memory formation and cognition [4].
+The neural correlates of unconscious brain states have fascinated scientists for decades [1, 5].
+Several scalp EEG studies identified electrophysiological signatures, such as high amplitude slow waves (<1.25 Hz) and delta activity (<4 Hz) that both occur in non-rapid eye movement (NREM) sleep and under deep anesthesia [6-8].

-15 Intracranial EEG (iEEG) offers a unique window to study cognition, sleep 16 physiology, sleep deprivation and anesthesia on the single subject level.
-Patients 17 are typically monitored for multiple days; hence, several days and nights worth 18 of data can be obtained.
-Furthermore, sleep deprivation is a common 19 intervention to trigger seizures (see section 3.2) and provides a valuable 20 experimental condition to test causal links between sleep and cognition.
-In 21 addition, iEEG often explores deeper brain structures, such as the hippocampus, 22 the amygdala or thalamic nuclei, which are difficult to image using non-invasive 23 methods, but are thought to reflect key nodes of the human memory network [4, 24 9, 10].
-The high temporal resolution of iEEG enables extraction and analysis of 25 e.g. high-frequency band activity (~70-150 Hz; HFA; [11, 12]) or of cardinal sleep

-1 oscillations, such as sharp-wave ripples (~80-120 Hz; [9, 13-15]), which cannot be 2 observed at the scalp level. iEEG is typically used to sample multiple nodes of 3 the suspected epileptic network (i.e. mesial or limbic structures, including the 4 hippocampus, cingulate and orbitofrontal cortex).
-To target these deeper 5 structures, electrodes have to transverse through intact cortex (i.e. lateral 6 temporal and frontal); thus, enabling simultaneous multisite recordings with 7 high spatiotemporal resolution, which allows dissecting network processes in 8 great detail.
-With the advent of human single neuron recordings, it is now 9 feasible to record single unit activity (SUA), field potential, HFA, intracranial and 10 scalp EEG all simultaneously within the same patient [16, 17] (see also Chapters 8 11 and 18).
+Intracranial EEG (iEEG) offers a unique window to study cognition, sleep physiology, sleep deprivation and anesthesia on the single subject level.
+Patients are typically monitored for multiple days; hence, several days and nights worth of data can be obtained.
+Furthermore, sleep deprivation is a common intervention to trigger seizures (see Sect.
+20.3.2) and provides a valuable experimental condition to test causal links between sleep and cognition.
+In addition, iEEG often explores deeper brain structures, such as the hippocampus, the amygdala or thalamic nuclei, which are difficult to image using non-invasive methods, but are thought to reflect key nodes of the human memory network [4, 9, 10].
+The high temporal resolution of iEEG enables extraction and analysis of e.g. high-frequency band activity (~70-150 Hz; HFA; [11, 12]) or of cardinal sleep oscillations, such as sharp-wave ripples (~80- 120 Hz; [9, 13-15]), which cannot be observed at the scalp level. iEEG is typically used to sample multiple nodes of the suspected epileptic network (i.e. mesial or limbic structures, including the hippocampus, cingulate and orbitofrontal cortex).
+To target these deeper structures, electrodes have to transverse through intact cortex (i.e. lateral temporal and frontal); thus, enabling simultaneous multisite recordings with high spatiotemporal resolution, which allows dissecting network processes in great detail.
+With the advent of human single neuron recordings, it is now feasible to record single unit activity (SUA), field potential, HFA, intracranial and scalp EEG all simultaneously within the same patient [16, 17] (see also Chaps.
+12 and 16).